-- 1. By default, every 15 minutes each inventory beacon checks for any updates its own policy, from which it derives policy to share with the devices it is managing.
+- By default, every 15 minutes each inventory beacon checks for any updates its own policy, from which it derives policy to share with the devices it is managing.
 (To adjust this download schedule, see Inventory Settings Page > Beacon Settings Section in the online help.)
-This policy may: - Update the schedule for the installed FlexNet inventory agents if this has been changed (see Inventory Settings Page > Inventory Agent Schedule Section in the online help) - Update the InventorySettings.xml file, if this has been changed by a recent download of the Application Recognition Library (this file includes specialized actions for gathering Oracle inventory, including the special inventory required for Oracle Fusion Middleware). - 2.
-When the global schedule for inventory collection by the installed FlexNet inventory agents triggers, each FlexNet inventory agent performs discovery on its local device (recorded in a .disco file).
-This process is run by the tracker component of the FlexNet inventory agent (ndtrack executable).
+This policy may: - Update the schedule for the installed FlexNet Inventory Agents if this has been changed (see Inventory Settings Page > Inventory Agent Schedule Section in the online help) - Update the InventorySettings.xml file, if this has been changed by a recent download of the Application Recognition Library (this file includes specialized actions for gathering Oracle inventory, including the special inventory required for Oracle Fusion Middleware). - 2.
+When the global schedule for inventory collection by the installed FlexNet Inventory Agents triggers, each FlexNet Inventory Agent performs discovery on its local device (recorded in a .disco file).
+This process is run by the tracker component of the FlexNet Inventory Agent (ndtrack executable).
 For Oracle, the discovery process tries to identify one or more paths for \$ORACLE_HOME, using all of these platform-dependent methods in order (and combining the resulting dataset):

-UNIX-like platforms - Oracle discovery

-1. The tracker scans the file system for any oracle executables.

-- This scan honors the global settings for file system scans in the File Inventory section of the Inventory Settings page of the web interface, which may limit search paths or even disable file scanning entirely. - On success, this search returns the file path (\$ORACLE HOME) and the executable ID. - 2.
-The tracker looks for an oratab file (installed in either /etc or /var/opt/oracle during database installation).
+UNIX-like platforms - Oracle discovery Windows platforms - Oracle discovery 1.
+The tracker scans the file system for any oracle executables.
+1. The tracker looks for a registry entry under HKLM\ SOFTWARE\Wow6432Node\Oracle\ (or, on 32-bit This scan honors the global settings for file system scans in the File Inventory section of the Inventory Settings page of the web interface, which may limit search paths or even disable file scanning entirely. systems, HKLM\SOFTWARE\Oracle\).
+On success, this returns the %ORACLE_HOME% path. • On success, this search returns the file path (\$ORACLE_HOME) and the executable ID.
+2. The tracker looks for an oratab file (installed in either /etc or /var/opt/oracle during database installation).
 On success, this provides the \$ORACLE_HOME path, the executable ID for the oracle executable, and the System ID (SID) for each database instance listed in the oratab file.
 (See also note below.)
+2. The tracker interrogates the Windows Service Control Manager.
+On success, this provides the %ORACLE_HOME% path, the System ID (SID) for the database instance running in that process, and the name of the related Oracle listener.